Pi-L/ZicAp/README.md

 # ZicAp

 ## Description
-*This is Vanilla JavaScript or ReactJS exercise I developed with ReactJS while learning web development*<br>
+*This is Vanilla JavaScript or ReactJS exercise I developed with ReactJS while learning web development.*<br>
 *Zicap consumes [MusicBrainz API][3] to present artist, release and title search results to the user.
 It can then show details (cover art, duration, albums, rating, genre) about a result in a modal.*

 **Date : 05/2020**